Avaray/neutralino-react-ts-vite-bun/README.md

 # Yet Another Neutralinojs Starter

-Combining Neutralinojs with Vite is pain in the ass.
+Combining Neutralinojs with Vite is pain in the ass 😓

-Currently I'm fighting with code.
+Currently I'm fighting with HMR...
+I can't make it to work 😑

 # Technologies used